amgadmadkour/notes/docs/python/python.md

-# Python Notes
+# Python

 The following notes are meant as a code-centric quick-start guide to python.
-It covers two main areas:
+It covers the following topics:

 1. **Language**: Primer for a set of topics that cover the python programming language.
 2. **Visualizations**: Primer for some python visualization libraries.